Here at Locksmith Totteridge we specialise in Ingersoll Locks.

 The Ingersoll brothers were assisted by no one less than Mr. Henry Ford himself in setting up the company.

 The sons of Orville Ingersoll, a farmer from Michigan they founded the business in New York and were soon producing a range of popular watches.
 Ingersoll has a long heritage and is renowned for the first automated production of pocket watches and watches.
 The Ingersoll brothers soon created the 1 dollar watch which was hugely popular; they produced over 1 million pieces.
-The 1 dollar watch was so popular they had to buy and setup more production plants, at the same time there product range was expanding with some pioneering technical refinements; then came the smallest pocket watch ever produced.
+The 1 dollar watch was so popular they had to buy and setup more production plants, at the same time their product range was expanding with some pioneering technical refinements; then came the smallest pocket watch ever produced.

 Click the Enquire Now button below to complete the enquiry form and one of our friendly experts will contact you shortly.